TheChiefMeat/twitch-mass-ban/README.md

 # Usage
 *Each username must be on its own line in the text file*
 *Remove any quotes when replacing values in the below command*
-`node index.js "ChannelName" "TextFileWithUsernames.txt" "Reason to specify for all bans"`
+*The number at the end is the amount of time you wish to delay between each ban* `node index.js "ChannelName" "TextFileWithUsernames.txt" "Reason to specify for all bans" "1000"`